SocketDotTech/socket-plugs/script/deploy/super-token/README.md

 ### Bridge Tokens

     - In the file `script/deploy/super-token/config.ts`, set the src chain, dest chain and amount of tokens to be bridged.
-    - If you want to Bridge the tokens from vault chain to a super token chain, run this script:
+    - If you want to Bridge the tokens from vault chain to a super token chain,
+        - config will have src chain as the chain which has vault and dst chain will be the chains where super token is deployed.
-    `npx ts-node script/deploy/super-token/bridge/toSuperTokenChain.ts`
+        - run this script: `npx ts-node script/deploy/super-token/bridge/toSuperTokenChain.ts`
-    - If you want to Bridge the tokens from super token chain to a vault chain, run this script:
+    - If you want to Bridge the tokens from super token chain to a vault chain,
+        - config will have src chain as the chain which has super token and dst chain will be the chains where vault is deployed.
-    `npx ts-node script/deploy/super-token/bridge/toVaultChain.ts`
+        - run this script: `npx ts-node script/deploy/super-token/bridge/toVaultChain.ts`

     On running the scripts, you will get the socket dl tracking API url which can be used track the message execution status.